hashicorp/vault/website/source/guides/cubbyhole.html.md

 using the [Vault policy](/docs/concepts/policies.html) and attach that to tokens, roles, entities, etc.

-How to securely distribute the initial token to a machine or app?
+How to securely distribute a secret (e.g. token, credentials) to a machine or app?

 ## Solution

 Use Vault's **cubbyhole response wrapping** where the initial token is stored in the cubbyhole backend.
-The wrapped secret can be unwrap using the single use wrapping token.
+The wrapped secret can be unwrapped using the single-use wrapping token.
 Even the user or the system created the initial token won't see the original value.
 The wrapping token is short-lived and can be revoked just like any other tokens so that the risk of unauthorized access can be minimized.